CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

      ![](images/image307.png)

       > **Note**: You will see that your website is running.
-If website is not running, make sure the firewall policy of application gateway is in detection mode.
+If the website is not running, make sure the firewall policy of the application gateway is in detection mode.

     ![](images/E5T2S5.png)